Beck-Sisyphus/face_detection_sliding_windows/README.md

 5. number of orientation in the HoG feature: 9

+## Final average precision ranges from 0.810 to

 ## Extra test scenes
 The extra test scenes are much challenging in detection, as false positive rate increase dramatically.